Overview

 called a GERS ID, a geometry

-The data types for each property in the Overture schema design do not map exactly to the permitted data types in Parquet and GeoParquet.
+The data types for each property in the Overture schema design do not translate exactly to the permitted data types in Parquet and GeoParquet.
 We release our datasets with the top-level properties encoded in this way:

 GeoParquet columns for top-level Overture properties